MarginOpenSource/community-strategies/margin_community_strategies/cycle_grid_martingale_strategy/readme.md

 * Several users is more reaction from margin support
 * Resources for development
 * Quickly get fault tolerance profitable system

+## Referral code
+For 10% discount on [margin](https://margin.de) license and support this project you can use coupon code **Margin9ateuE**

+Also, you can start margin on [Hetzner](https://hetzner.cloud/?ref=uFdrF8nsdGMc) cloud VPS only for 4.19 € per month